 Attorneys Discuss Dividing Investments in a San Diego Divorce

-When a couple divorces in California, the property they own is divided between the spouses.
-First, all property owned by either or both spouses is classified as either separate or marital property.
+When a couple divorces in California, the marital property will be divided between the spouses.
+The first step is to classify all property owned as either separate or marital property.
 Only marital assets are divided in a divorce.
 This property may include the family home, the furniture, the vehicles, and the bank accounts.
-It may also include investments, such as stock options, as well as pension plans, IRAs, and other types of less tangible assets.
+It may also include investments, such as stock options, pension plans, IRAs, and other types of less tangible assets.

 California Law on Division of Property in a Divorce